 To give me greater financial flexibility, I’m also endeavoring to keep my fixed monthly costs low.
 The monthly payment for my apartment’s maintenance and property taxes is higher than I would like—a common complaint among those who live in or near New York City to Philadelphia, sharply reducing my property taxes and monthly home maintenance costs.
 Meanwhile, I don’t have any debt and few other fixed monthly financial obligations.
 That makes for less stress and leaves me with spare cash for things I enjoy, like travel and eating out.

-Because I still earn enough to cover most of my costs, I’m not drawing much from savings, so I don’t have a firm plan for generating retirement income.
+Because I still earn enough to cover most of my costs, I’m not currently drawing much from savings.
 But my ideas for how to generate retirement income are taking shape.
-At this juncture, I intend to delay Social Security until age 70, so that I get the largest possible monthly benefit.
+At this juncture, I intend to delay Social Security until age 70, so I get the largest possible monthly benefit.

-As I scale back work and need more from savings, I plan to draw on both taxable and retirement accounts, with the goal of generating enough income each year to hit the top of the 22% tax bracket.
+As I scale back work and need more from savings, I plan to draw on my financial accounts with the goal of generating enough income each year to hit the top of the 22% federal tax bracket.
 If I am not quite at the top of the bracket, I’ll probably seize the chance to convert more of my traditional IRA to a Roth.

-I will likely buy an immediate fixed annuity that pays lifetime income, but I’m still debating how much to commit.
-I suspect I’ll plunk down $200,000, which—depending on when I buy—might give me $12,000 a year or so to supplement the regular income I receive from Social Security.
-The money I put into the income annuity will come from the bond side of my portfolio.
+I will likely buy a series of immediate fixed annuities that pay lifetime income, but I’m still debating how much to commit.
+I suspect I’ll plunk down $300,000 or $400,000, which—depending on when I buy—might give me $18,000 to $24,000 a year to supplement the regular income I receive from Social Security.

 How much will I draw from savings each year?
 I’m not going to use the classic 4% strategy, where you withdraw 4% of your portfolio’s value in the first year of retirement and thereafter robotically increase withdrawals along with inflation.
 Instead, I might simply keep my withdrawals each year at or below 5% of my portfolio’s beginning-of-year value.
 That way, if we get a bad spell in the markets, I’ll be forced to curtail my spending.